 Now you can see your form conversion data right in your WordPress dashboard.
 Navigate to Insights » Reports and click on the Forms tab to see the reports.

-In the report, you’ll see the total number of impressions and conversions for each of your WordPress forms.
+In the form analytics report, you’ll see the total number of impressions and conversions for each of your WordPress forms.
 You can also view the conversion rate in percentages.

 Using this method, MonsterInsights makes forms tracking setup, as well as viewing reports, super easy for WordPress users.